 Statement to Universities and Higher Education Providers

 Predicted grades are determined by a combination of regular internal assessment and trial examination.
+There is an end of Year 12 assessment under exam conditions, marked against pre-pandemic grade boundaries.
+Full A Level trials are then completed in the November of Year 13 - again, grade boundaries are in line with pre 2020.
 Grades are further calculated by careful target setting based on prior attainment and students are then supported to ensure they achieve or exceed these.
-By benchmarking standards against several other similar institutions to ensure that our targeting is realistic and achievable, we are confident that our predictions are an accurate reflection of the students’ abilities.
-In 2020, trial exams were due to take place in May; these were obviously postponed until October, 2020.
-However, all subjects had implemented testing both before and during the lockdown period.
+By benchmarking standards against several other similar institutions to ensure that our targeting is realistic and achievable, we are confident that our predictions are an accurate reflection of the student's abilities.